miroapp/delete-empty-teams-rest-api/README.md

 ## Step 6.
 Run script `deleteEmptyTeams.js` using the command line (CLI)

 6.1.
-Within the file `node deleteEmptyTeams.js` replace the values of the below variables at the top of the script:
+Within the file `deleteEmptyTeams.js` replace the values of the below variables at the top of the script:

   - `IS_TEST`: set to `true` to run the script in test mode (no deletions will occur only reports will be generated).
 Set to `false` to perform the Miro Team deletions - code line `10`
   - `TOKEN`: replace value with your REST API token from step 5.6  - code line `11`